Estimate the mortgage amount that best fits your budget.

-For today, Thursday, May 19, 2022, the average rate for a 30-year fixed mortgage is 5.48%, a decrease of 9 basis points over the last seven days.
-If you're looking to refinance, the national average rate for a 30-year fixed refinance is 5.46%, a decrease of 7 basis points over the last week.
-Meanwhile, the national 15-year refinance rate is 4.76%, a decrease of 7basis points since the same time last week.
-Whether you are looking to buy or refinance, Bankrate often has offers below the national average, displaying the rate, APR (rate plus costs) and estimated monthly payment to help you finance your home for less.
+For today, Wednesday, August 17, 2022, the current average rate for the benchmark 30-year fixed mortgage is 5.54%, decreasing 3 basis points over the last seven days.
+For homeowners looking to refinance, today's average rate for a 30-year fixed refinance is 5.50%, down 3 basis points over the last seven days.
+Meanwhile, the national 15-year fixed refinance rate is 4.83%, rising 2 basis point from a week ago.
+Whether buying or refinancing, Bankrate often has access to offers below the national average, displaying the rate, APR (rate plus costs) and estimated monthly payment to help you compare deals and finance your home for less.
 With rates increasing, it’s important to shop around for mortgage offers before committing to a loan

 About our Mortgage Rate Tables: The above mortgage loan information is provided to, or obtained by, Bankrate.
 Some lenders provide their mortgage loan terms to Bankrate for advertising purposes and Bankrate receives compensation from those advertisers (our "Advertisers").
 Other lenders' terms are gathered by Bankrate through its own research of available mortgage loan terms and that information is displayed in our rate table for applicable criteria.
 In the above table, an Advertiser listing can be identified and distinguished from other listings because it includes a "Next" button that can be used to click-through to the Advertiser's own website or a phone number for the Advertiser.